Frequently Asked Questions

-As an entering freshman, you should have a combined SAT score (Verbal and Math) of at least 1130 or an ACT composite score of 25, along with a high school grade point average of at least 3.20.
-If you are a transfer student from another college or university, or are currently enrolled at VSU, a grade point average of a 3.20 makes you eligible to apply for admission to the Honors College..
+As an entering freshman, you should have a high school grade point average of at least 3.5.
+If you are a transfer student from another college or university, or are currently enrolled at VSU, a grade point average of a 3.5 makes you eligible to apply for admission to the Honors College..

 How do I complete the Honors College Requirements?

-The Honors College requires a minimum of 24 Honors credit hours or nine Honors courses completed with a B or better, a selective global experience through foreign language, study abroad, or other approved activities, and an overall GPA of a 3.00.
-A two-credit gateway introductory seminar (HONS 1990), a two-credit Honors perspective course, an Honors Research Methods course (HONS 3999) in the chosen discipline as well as a Capstone experience (HONS 4990 Thesis, HONS 4000 Independent Study, or any other approved Capstone experience) are part of the requirements.
+The Honors College requires a minimum of 22 Honors credit hours or nine Honors courses completed with a B or better, a global experience, a required experiential activity, study abroad, or other approved activities, and an overall GPA of a 3.50.
+A two-credit gateway introductory seminar (HONS 1990), a two-credit Honors colloquium (HONS 2010) course, an Honors Research Methods course (HONS 3990 or 3999) in the chosen discipline as well as a Capstone experience (HONS 4990 Portfolio, HONS 4000 Independent Study, or any other approved Capstone experience) are part of the requirements.
 The remaining five courses may be chosen from a mix of Honors Core curriculum courses, Honors sections in the major, and Honors Option Credit in the major (taking a non-Honors course for Honors credit).
 Upon completion, you receive an Honors College Certificate, special notation on your transcript, and public recognition.
-Upon graduation from VSU, you receive a gold diploma seal, a gold honors cord to wear at graduation, and other forms of public recognition.
+Upon graduation from VSU, a gold honors cord to wear at graduation, and other forms of public recognition.
 Most importantly, future employers as well as graduate and professional schools will recognize your commitment to perseverance, academic excellence, and intellectual exploration.

 What else is special about the Honors College?